One of the few things we humans can always count on in life is we’ll have to deal with CHANGE.

 We’re going through life just fine (it seems) and all of a sudden “BAM!”… something happens that causes big or not-so-big changes in our lives…

 And without a moment’s notice we’re rocked to our core.

 Someone close to us gets sick; we change jobs; our partner changes jobs or just changes; we get sick; we move to a different city or across town; a good friend leaves us; we get married; we get divorced; we have to take care of aging parents; we lose trust in our partner…

 This is life and when we expect that our life won’t change, it does.

 And when it does, we’re knocked off-kilter at least for awhile.

 So if change knocks you down, how can your recovery be quicker and easier when it happens?

 Here’s what Angie told us and how she could deal with change when it wasn’t very easy…

-Angie and her husband Sam had been married 10 years when he was transfered to an office where his ex-wife worked.
+Angie and her husband Sam had been married 10 years when he was transferred to an office where his ex-wife worked.